Reynard-G/Discover-Banking-Bot/README.md

 #### 🛠️ Admin ⚠️ **Admin Only** ⚠️

 * `/admin dashboard` - Displays analytical information such as the number of customers and transactions, the total amount of loans and credit card money loaned, and revenue from fees.
+* `/admin depositors` - Displays a list of depositors along with their account ID & balance.

 #### 📋 Apply ⚠️ **Admin Only** ⚠️